rajtilak01/blog-app/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-A MERN-based Blog App where users can create, edit, delete, and read blog posts.
+A MERN-Based Blog Application where users can create, edit, delete, and read blog posts.
 The app includes authentication, rich text editing, and a user-friendly UI for seamless blogging.

 ## Getting Started